SongzhuZhang10/GasStation/src/README.md

 My Gas Station Simulation Model includes the following extra features:
 * To simulate a desired number of customers, use the `CP#` command.
 For instance, to generate 10 customers, select the attendant computer window "Computer.exe" and enter `CP10` followed by the Enter key.
 * You can simulate any number of pumps by manually modifying the global constant variable `NUM_PUMPS` in the `common.h` file and then rebuilding the solution.
 By default, the gas station simulation model includes six pumps.
-* The gas station display shows real-time status updates for all customers, including those waiting for an available pump and those pending authorization from the attendant for their transactions.
+* The gas station display provides real-time status updates for all customers, including those waiting for an available pump and those awaiting authorization from the attendant for their transactions.
 * The text color of the remaining fuel readings in the tanks varies based on the volume of fuel remaining in each tank.